ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 I highly recommend trying spacy-llm if you're building production-grade LLM pipelines.
 You can find and reproduce my work on Github!

-*[Full disclosure: I used to contribute to the earlier versions of spacy-llm as part of my work at Explosion]*
+*[Full disclosure: I used to contribute to earlier versions of spacy-llm as part of my work at Explosion]*

 ## Preliminary: where are my prompts?